Richajaishwal0/meroNotes/C_MySql_connection/Connection_only_for_single_project.md

 ### 8.Move to the  directories->Library Directories.
 Here, you have to add the location of some folders which is mentioned below.
 ![image](https://github.com/user-attachments/assets/f16711eb-021f-48f0-9f18-a0eb96130641)
 ### 9.You have to find the MySQl folder again, Bydefault it is located on the C drive if  location is not altered.Click MYSQl Server X.X(X.X is the version of the SQL you have downloaded).
 Then, Click on "lib" and then add it to the path.
-You can see below:
+You can see as:
 ![image](https://github.com/user-attachments/assets/5c02c875-5264-4bf6-a51b-78f321c37ab8)
 ![image](https://github.com/user-attachments/assets/5d491032-9d79-42f6-ac56-c2bd79eda9dd)
 ![image](https://github.com/user-attachments/assets/9154fd3a-31da-486e-88d4-0eedc3836f98)
- ### After adding the location you can see it as:
+ ### Click on Add option to add the path.
+After adding the location you can see it as:
 ![image](https://github.com/user-attachments/assets/8d6f1210-75d1-456e-9258-ae1e1a287246)
- ### Similarly, On the same Server folder you will find the include folder.
+ ### Similarly, On the same "MySQL Server.." folder you will find the "include" folder.
 Now in DEV C++ project->project options->Directories->Include Directories you have to add the path of "include" folder and in addition to that u need to add the path of the "mysql" folder.
 It is located inside the "include" folder.
  After doing so You wil get as shown in the screenshot.
  ![image](https://github.com/user-attachments/assets/ec531593-d1b7-4588-b18c-d166de2288f9)
  ### 10. Again, You have to go to the project->project options->parameters->linkers and add the command: